cygnus55/food-express/logsheet/shreyam.md

     * Customer profile update and home page implemented and integrated all of them to the navbar links
     * Fixed homepage UI elements, footers and removed initial div from home page
     * Implemented search functionality, made emails unique and fixed minor problems

+### Week 7:

+    * Validated Opening and Closing time and limited query to available foods
+    * Added Bootstrap 5 theme for crispy forms and used them in most of the forms